Multi-Sample Prompting and Actor-Critic Prompt Optimization for Diverse Synthetic Data Generation: Experimental Setup

 \subsubsection{Security vs. Non-Security Classification}

 This binary classification task identifies security-related requirements.
-We use the SecReq dataset created by Knauss et al.\cite{ref_knauss}, containing 510 requirements collected from three security-focused projects: Common Electronic Purse (ePurse), Customer Premises Network (CPN), and Global Platform Spec (GPS).
-According to the original paper\cite{ref_knauss}, a requirement is classified as \textit{Security} when it contributes to a security objective and aligns with Common Criteria functional components (especially at the element level).
+We use the SecReq dataset created by Knauss et al.~\cite{ref_secreq}, containing 510 requirements collected from three security-focused projects.
 The dataset contains 187 security-related requirements and 323 non-security related requirements.